InnovateForVegas/.github/profile/README.md

 ## Projects

-We have Monthly Hackathon Meetups in order to develop in-person collaboration momentum within our organization.

 Each of the top-level project areas we are working on has an Overview repository with at least a summary README.md file, including some reference links and other info.
+These will ideally be developed collaboratively using the Agile for Volunteers approach, ie these are not specs handed down from on high, but project goals developed by those working on and benefiting in some way from these projects (as members of our communities at large…).

 There is a naming scheme for projects, and we use tagging to help navigate a growing collection of repos here on GitHub.
 We are also exploring the use of GitHub Projects for issue tracking,